abulnaga1/personal-website/content/authors/admin/_index.md

 [John Madden](https://www.ece.ubc.ca/faculty/john-madden) and investigated the fabrication of soft-electronics sensors for use in a smart bedsheet.
-During my undergraduate studies I also worked with [Jorge Santiago-Aviles](https://www.seas.upenn.edu/directory/profile.php?ID=80) at the University of Pennsylvania on synthesizing biocompatible piezoelectric nanofibres for use in a novel noninvasive ear surgery procedure through an NSF REU.
+During my undergraduate studies I also worked with [Jorge Santiago-Aviles](https://www.seas.upenn.edu/directory/profile.php?ID=80) at the University of Pennsylvania on synthesizing biocompatible piezoelectric nanofibres for use in a novel noninvasive ear surgery procedure.